 For links to information regarding the list below, please visit the Permits & Reservations page.

 - Spreading of Ashes

 - Commercial Use Permits (To including bicycle tours, hiking tours, motorcycle tours, and photography/painting workshops.)

-Reservations for camping and lodging are recommended.
+Reservations for camping and lodging are recommended during peak season.
 Camping fees are in addition to entrance fees, and are charged per night.
 A limited number of campsites may be reserved from late May to late September and reservations fill up fast (the remaining campsites are first-come first-served).
 Reservations can be made up to six months in advance.

-The National Park Service has designated the following fee free days for 2016:
+The National Park Service has designated the following entrance fee free days for 2016: